amanh-iitj/SOC-Design-and-Planning/README.md

 ![Screenshot from 2024-06-03 17-45-58](https://github.com/amanh-iitj/SOC-Design-and-Planning/assets/155350256/a5ed38e2-471e-4c61-8f02-671b95a235d6)

-# Theory from Day 5: Final step for RTL2GDS using tritonRoute and openSTA
+# Theory shorts from Section 5: Final step for RTL2GDS using tritonRoute and openSTA

 ## Maze Routing